 - 1. Remove the sensor to be cleaned from the system. - 2.
 Remove the sensor cover by pressing firmly on each of the four removal tabs that hold the cover in place.
+(See Figure 4.)

 - 3. Vacuum the screen carefully without removing it.
-If further cleaning is required continue with Step 4, otherwise skip to Step 7. - 4.
-Remove the chamber cover/screen assembly by pulling it straight out. - 5.
-Use a vacuum cleaner or compressed air to remove dust and debris from the sensing chamber. - 6.
-Reinstall the chamber cover/screen assembly by sliding the edge over the sensing chamber.
-Turn until it is firmly in place. - Replace the cover using the LEDs to align the cover and then gently pushing it until it locks into place.
-Make sure that the thermistors do not become bent under the cover. - 8.
-Reinstall the detector. - 9.
+If further cleaning is required continue with Step 4, otherwise skip to Step 7. - Remove the chamber cover/screen assembly by pulling it straight out. - 5.
+Use a vacuum cleaner or compressed air to remove dust and debris from the sensing chamber. - Reinstall the chamber cover/screen assembly by sliding the edge over the sensing chamber.
+Turn until it is firmly in place. - Replace the cover using the LEDs to align the cover and then gently pushing it until it locks into place. - Reinstall the detector. - 9.
 Test the detector as described in TESTING. - 10.
 Reconnect disabled circuits. - 11.
 Notify the proper authorities that the system is back on line.